 Penn’s Sustainable Transportation Initiative was launched in 2010 in support of the University’s Climate and Sustainability Action Plan's goal of lowering the University’s carbon footprint.
 The focus of the Initiative is developing and expanding sustainable commuting options.

 Local and Regional Public Transit - Commuters can travel to and from campus by bus, trolley, subway, or rail via transit authorities such as SEPTA, PATCO, NJ Transit, DART, and Amtrak.
 Discounts of up to 10% are available along with options for monthly payroll deduction.

 WageWorks Commuter Cards - Commuter Cards are accepted at transit agencies, fare vending machines, and designated transit retail centers selling transit passes, tickets, fare cards, and accept the VISA Card for payment.
 They can also be used in SEPTA commuter parking lots.
 Payroll deductions are made with pre-tax dollars.

-Vanpools - Penn Transportation and Parking has joined with Enterprise Rideshare, a national leader in vanpooling and sustainable transportation, to offer vanpooling options that are available throughout the region, including New Jersey and Delaware.
+Vanpools - Enterprise Rideshare, a national leader in vanpooling and sustainable transportation, offers vanpooling options that are available throughout the region, including New Jersey and Delaware.
 Program participants benefit from reduced commuting costs.

 Carpools - Parking permit patrons can take advantage of parking discounts by teaming up with fellow Penn or UPHS employees to form a carpool.
 Discounts are based on the number of participants in the carpool.